cmateu/PyMGC3/README.rst

     sudo python setup.py install

+Source your .cshrc.

 If you do not have root access, install in a custom directory using the --prefix option::

     python setup.py install --prefix=path_to_dir

-After installing, add path_to_dir/PyMGC3/bin to your PATH in your .csrhc or .bashrc file.
+In this case, add path_to_dir/PyMGC3/bin to your PATH in your .csrhc or .bashrc file.
 Also add path_to_dir/PyMGC3/bin and path_to_dir/PyMGC3/ to PYTHONPATH also in your .cshrc/.bashrc file.

 Quick Guide